-Right after your child’s first teeth erupt, they’re at risk of decay.
+Right after your child’s first teeth erupts, they’re at risk of decay.
 Tooth decay in babies is usually called baby bottle tooth decay.
 It typically develops in the upper front teeth, but can also affect your baby’s other teeth.
 Tooth decay in infants and toddlers can sometimes cause irreversible damage to their teeth, making tooth extraction a necessity.
 Luckily, tooth decay can be easily prevented.
 Most children develop a full set of temporary teeth before the age of 3.
-As your child grows up, his or her jawbone develops and creates more room for adult teeth.
+As your child grows up, their jawbone develops and creates more room for adult teeth.

 Keep on reading to discover some simple tips on helping your child grow up with beautiful and healthy teeth.

 Habits that seem to be a natural part of life are typically the strongest ones.
 Toddlers pay close attention to what their parents do and learn new patterns very fast.
 Try brushing your teeth alongside your child after eating.
 This can help teeth brushing to become an integral part of your child’s life.
 Make sure your child uses a small soft-bristled toothbrush with baby toothpaste.
 To make things fun, try adding a timer – a tune your child likes, a send timer from their favorite game, or a timer shaped like an animal.
 Proper dental hygiene is essential to protect your baby’s gums and temporary teeth and ensure the normal development of their adult teeth and even jawbone.